viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-monitoring.md

 ms.date: 09/04/2024
 ---

-# Monitor MCCE cache node usage
+# Monitor MCC cache node usage

-Tracking the status and performance of your MCCE cache node is essential to making sure that you're getting the most out of the service.
+Tracking the status and performance of your MCC cache node is essential to making sure that you're getting the most out of the service.

 <!-- Add standard metrics